STL1te/cs2-quake-sounds/README.md

 ### play_on
 Determines where the sound will play: either at the player's position or at a fixed world position.
 Note that using a world position can result in poorly placed sounds on custom maps, making them hard to hear.
 Playing the sound at the player's position may reveal their location.
 If you use a full sound path instead of a sound name, the sound will play at maximum volume without directional effects or volume control.

+### ignore_bots

+Whether or not bots will make quake sounds.
+If disabled only players will make quake sounds.

+### ignore_world_damage

+Whether or not to ignore world damage (e.g. by switchting to spectator).
+Makes sense to leave enabled.

 ### enable_center_message